aces/Loris/modules/electrophysiology_browser/README.md

 The Electrophysiology Browser displays electrophysiology datasets that have been inserted into LORIS from a BIDS-format collection.
-Derived or processed electrophysiology datasets can also be accessed and edited via this module.
+Derived or processed electrophysiology datasets can also be accessed and annotated via this module.

 ## Permissions